Alberta’s recovery is on two timelines

 Alberta’s economic recovery from the COVID-19 crisis is both short term and long term, says Robert Roach, Deputy Chief Economist and Managing Director at ATB Financial.

-With economic uncertainty across many sectors of the economy, ATB and MNP have partnered in a comprehensive content series to further explore the challenges and opportunities of economic recovery first discussed at The Alberta Economic Recovery Summit.
-The series will share home-grown solutions to Alberta-specific challenges across key sectors, including agriculture, aviation and logistics, energy and cleantech, financial services, petrochemicals, technology and data, and tourism.
+Now, with vaccinations underway in the province, industry leaders are turning their focus to recovery.
+To support it, ATB and MNP partnered earlier this year to develop a comprehensive content series that evaluates challenges and opportunities towards economic recovery.
+The series shared local perspectives on how to address challenges across key sectors, including aviation and logistics, energy and cleantech, financial services, technology and data, tourism, petrochemicals and agriculture.
 As the first in the series, this piece looks at broad economic recovery in the province and what industry leaders should consider in the months ahead.

 A dual-timeline recovery